Allegorical interpretations of Genesis

 Allegorical interpretations of Genesis are readings of the biblical Book of Genesis that treat elements of the narrative as symbols or types, rather than viewing them literally as recording historical events.
 Either way, Judaism and Christianity treat Genesis as canonical scripture, and believers generally regard it as having spiritual significance.

-The opening chapter of Genesis tells a story of God's creation of the universe and of humankind as taking place over the course of six successive days.
-Some Christian and Jewish schools of thought (such as Christian fundamentalism) read these biblical passages literally, assuming each day of creation as 24 hours in duration.
-Others (Eastern Orthodox, and mainline Protestant denominations) read the story allegorically, and hold that the biblical account aims to describe humankind's relationship to creation and the creator, that Genesis 1 does not describe actual historical events, and that the six days of creation simply represents a long period of time.
-The Catholic Church allows for a variety of interpretations, as long as the doctrines of creation ex nihilo, human monogenism, original sin, and the Imago Dei are maintained.
+The opening chapter of Genesis tells a story of God's creation of the universe and of humankind as taking place over the course of six successive stages or phases (six "yom" in the original Hebrew texts, translated as "days" (Note: A day is the period of time it takes for the Earth to complete one revolution on its access (approximately 24 hours).
+However, in the first creation story the Earth is not created until the third stage of the process.
+The Earth therefore did not exist for the first two stages, so the concept of a day remains fuzzy for the first two stages.) in English).
+Some Christian and Jewish schools of thought (such as Christian fundamentalism) read these biblical passages literally, assuming each "day" of creation as 24 hours in duration.
+Others (Eastern Orthodox, and mainline Protestant denominations) read the story allegorically, and hold that the biblical account aims to describe humankind's relationship to creation and the creator, that Genesis 1 does not describe actual historical events, and that the six "days" of creation simply represent a long period of time.
+The Catholic Church allows for a variety of interpretations, but insists on the doctrines of creation ex nihilo, human monogenism, original sin, and the Imago Dei.

 Genesis 2 records a second account of creation.
-Chapter 3 introduces a talking serpent, which many Christians believe is Satan in disguise.
+Chapter 3 introduces a talking serpent, which many Christians identify as Satan in disguise.
 Many Christians in ancient times regarded the early chapters of Genesis as true both as history and as allegory.